phpinternalsbook/PHP-Internals-Book/Book/php7/build_system/building_php.rst

     Don't forget to run 'make test'

 ``make test`` will run the PHP CLI binary against our test suite, which is located in the different *tests/* directories of the PHP source tree.
-As a default build is run against approximately 9000 tests (less for a minimal build, more if you enable additional extensions) this can take several minutes.
+As a default build is run against more than 10000 (less for a minimal build, more if you enable additional extensions) this can take several minutes.
 The ``make test`` command is currently not parallel, so specifying the ``-jN`` option will not make it faster.